willjasen/little-jack-horner/README.md

 This project aims to setup OpenVPN on a Raspberry Pi to tunnel network traffic out through ProXPN.

 The script setup.sh gathers ProXPN user credentials, installs OpenVPN, and configures NAT between the VPN tunnel and an internal network(s).
+The ProXPN connection terminates on the New York server.

 ## Limitations
 * a ProXPN paid account is necessary
-* the ProXPN VPN tunnel terminates on their New York server
+* there are no options to change ProXPN server

 ## Installation
 ```bash